Lieutenant Colonel J.J.H. Fee

 (Lady Eaton, Toronto Star, 8 Dec 1917, 5)

 On 24 May 1916, the 109th Battalion under the command of John James Havelock Fee assembled before a crowd of ten thousand in Lindsay, Victoria Country as it prepared to depart overseas.
-Speeches followed by Victoria MP and Minister of Militia Sir Sam Hughes and the battalion’s sponsors, Sir John and Lady Eaton.
+Speeches followed by Victoria member of parliament and Minister of Militia, Sir Sam Hughes, and the battalion’s sponsors, Sir John and Lady Eaton.

 Although it was the usual custom to leave regimental colors behind when a regiment departed for active service, Lady Eaton had expressed the wish that these be carried by the 109th Battalion to Berlin.
 “Will you do it asked Sir Sam.”
 The men of the battalion answered in union: “Yes.”